Skip to main content

 Learn how to spot a phishing email

 Learn the three things to check before clicking any link in an email.
-Phishing is responsible for the majority of account takeovers and business email compromises in the UK.
+Fake phishing emails are responsible for the majority of hacked accounts in the UK — and they are getting harder to spot.

 Why this matters